ONSdigital/statistical-methods-library/statistical_methods_library/imputation/implementation.md

 links.
 Links can then be joined onto the rest of the data by strata such that each contributor will have its own links.
-In the event that the link columns are provided these steps can be skipped since the link columns can be selected as the correctly named colums for imputation.
+In the event that the link columns are provided these steps can be skipped since the link columns can be selected as the correctly named columns for imputation.

 The link calculation is:
 ```